-Annie Heckenberger leads Red Tettemer O’Connell +Partner’s Social & PR Practices.
-She has two decades of Advertising, PR, Branding and Marketing agency experience with some of the most exciting brands on the planet.
-Annie believes that the best marketing is integrated, viral is not a style but a social phenomenon and everyone should work in an agency for at least a year.
+Annie is a VP and Group Director on the Social team at Digitas Health, and has been working at creative agencies for two decades.
+She believes that the best marketing is integrated, viral is not a style but a social phenomenon, and everyone should work in an agency for at least a year.